scverse/scanpy/README.md

 sc.pl.tool(adata)
 ```
 that retrieves and plots the elements of `adata` that were previously written by `sc.tl.tool(adata)`.
 To not display figures interactively but save all plots to default locations, you can set `sc.sett.savefigs = True`.
 By default, figures are saved as *png* to `./figs/`.
 Reset `sc.sett.file_format_figs` and `sc.sett.figdir` if you want to change this.
-Scanpy's plotting module can be viewed similar to [Seaborn](http://seaborn.pydata.org/): an extension of [matplotlib](http://matplotlib.org/) that allows visualizing certain frequent tasks with one-line commands.
+Scanpy's plotting module can be seen similar to [Seaborn](http://seaborn.pydata.org/): an extension of [matplotlib](http://matplotlib.org/) that allows visualizing certain frequent tasks with one-line commands.
 Detailed configuration has to be done via  matplotlib functions, which is easy as Scanpy's plotting functions usually return a `Matplotlib.Axes` object.

 #### Builtin examples

 Show all builtin example data using `sc.show_exdata()`
 and all builtin example use cases via `sc.show_examples()`.
 Load annotated and preprocessed data using an *example key*, here 'paul15', via
 ```
 adata = sc.get_example('paul15')
 ```
-The key 'paul15' can also be used within `sc.read('paul15')` and `sc.write('paul15')` to write the current state of the AnnData object to disk.
+The key 'paul15' can also be used within `sc.read('paul15')` and `sc.write('paul15', adata)` to write the current state of the AnnData object to disk.

 ### Visualization